JChungYS/midwayPt/LifeManagement.md

 Time Frame

-# Whare are the interconnections
+# Where are the interconnections